 - Acorn squash: This winter squash is naturally sweet and buttery, making it the perfect base for our delicious dish.
 If you’ve never had acorn squash before, some people say it tastes a bit like a cross between butternut squash and pumpkin.

 - Brown sugar: A small amount of brown sugar goes a long way in adding tremendous flavor to this dish.
-You could also use a brown sugar substitute — like Swerve — for a healthier option.
+You could also use maple syrup or honey.

 - Butter: There is no better topping for Roasted Acorn Squash than melted butter.
 Trust me on this.
 It makes it perfectly rich, savory, and flavorful.

-- Spices: I like to use a combination of garlic powder, salt, and chili powder.
-Feel free to swap out the chili powder for paprika or use any combination of spices you prefer.
+- Spices: I like to use a combination of garlic powder, salt, black pepper, and chili powder.
+Feel free to swap out the chili powder for smoked paprika or use any combination of spices you prefer.

 Here are my top tips and tricks for bringing this delicious acorn squash to life: